Assisted Installer Based Installation

-The Assisted Installer (AI for short in this doc) is yet another method DCI OCP agent can use to install OpenShift clusters.
-If you're curious about the Assisted Installer you can read several resources already out there.
-This document will focus on explaining how the AI can be used to install an OpenShift cluster through the DCI agent.
+The Agent Based Installer (ABI) is yet another method DCI OCP agent can use to install OpenShift clusters.
+If you're curious about the ABI you can also read meet the new agent based openshift installer.
+This document will focus on explaining how the ABI can be used to install an OpenShift cluster through the DCI agent.

 Table of contents